To-Fujita/ChatBot_with_GPT-2_Rinna/README.md

 # ChatBot_with_GPT-2_Rinna

 ## 1. description
 This is a chat bot for Japanese based on the GPT-2 Rinna.
 You can speak to this chat bot by keyboard and/or voice.
+If you want to enjoy conversation in English, please check the "[ChatBot_with_ParlAI](https://github.com/To-Fujita/ChatBot_with_ParlAI)".

 ## 2. Operational Environment
 - Windows 10/11 64-bit